 - They’re almost always the best overall student loan option.

 Unsubsidized Direct Loans are the other type of Direct Student Loan available from the U.S. Department of Education.
 These loans are available to all students, even if you don’t show a financial need.

 With an Unsubsidized Direct Loan, you can borrow up to the maximum of $27,000 in Direct Loans over four years of college, within the annual limits for your year in college.

 Unfortunately, since the government doesn’t subsidize these loans, interest accrues while you’re enrolled in college, and you’re responsible for paying that interest, plus any interest that accrues after you graduate and you start making payments.
 This makes them slightly more expensive than Subsidized Direct Loans, but they’re still a great option.

-For loans taken out for the 2021-22 school year, the Direct Loan interest rate was 3.734%.
-To see the current or projected rate for the 2022-23 academic year, visit my 2022-23 Student Loan Interest Rates page.
+For loans taken out for the 2023-24 school year, the Direct Loan interest rate is 5.50%,.
+For more information, visit my 2023-24 Student Loan Interest Rates page.

 However, you don’t have to start making payments until six months after you graduate.
 These loans are also made in the student’s name, so parents aren’t involved or responsible for repayment.
 And there’s no credit check required.

 Again, this assumes you qualify for Subsidized Loans based on financial need, but here’s a breakdown of the total amounts you can borrow through the Direct Loan program:

 Let’s review the pros and cons of Unsubsidized Direct Loans and whether they’re a good student loan option.

 - You can borrow up to $27,000 over 4 years of college (any Subsidized Direct Loans you take out will reduce this amount)